Interfaces¶

 Filtering:

-- Quick search: Searches across all text columns
+- Quick search across all text columns

 Actions:

-- Add Interface: Create a new interface (requires
+- Add interface: Create a new interface (requires

-applications:manager) - Duplicate Interface: Create a copy of a selected interface (requires
+applications:manager) - Duplicate interface: Create a copy of a selected interface (requires

 applications:manager).
 Select exactly one row to enable this action.
-A dialog lets you choose whether to copy environment bindings -- see Copying interfaces below. - Delete Selected: Remove selected interfaces (requires
+A dialog lets you choose whether to copy environment bindings -- see Copying interfaces below. - Delete selected: Remove selected interfaces (requires

 applications:admin).
 A checkbox option lets you also delete related bindings; if unchecked, interfaces with bindings will not be deleted.